coff33ninja/webui/README.md

 - Ensure Ollama is running
 - Try running the launcher script again
 - Open an issue if you need further assistance

+## Resource Optimization Philosophy

+One of the primary motivations behind this wrapper is to maximize the computational resources available on your machine.
+Traditional browser-based interfaces, while familiar, tend to consume a significant amount of RAM and CPU power—resources that could otherwise be dedicated to running AI models or processing data.
+This wrapper is designed to offload as much of that overhead as possible by minimizing the reliance on a full browser window.
+Instead, it leverages native OS integration and lightweight scripting to launch and manage the interface in a more resource-friendly manner.
+In essence, your system allocates more power to the core functions of Open WebUI—without modifying any of its core functionality—delivering a smoother and more efficient user experience.

+## Remote Access and Flexibility

+For users who prefer to use a browser or need remote access, Open WebUI remains fully accessible.
+By default, it binds to 0.0.0.0:8080, so you can connect using your computer name, domain name, or IP address.
+This ensures that whether you’re accessing the interface locally or remotely, you can enjoy the benefits of the original Open WebUI without compromise.

+## Continuous Improvement Note

+I’m always tinkering—constantly adding features and refining the wrapper based on every little idea that comes to mind.
+As I study and experiment along the way, you might occasionally notice duplicate fixes or iterative updates.
+Rest assured, this process is all about learning and enhancing the user experience without changing the core functionality of Open WebUI.
+Your patience and feedback are greatly appreciated as the wrapper evolves!

 ## 📜 License